mariovida/hospital-management/README.md

 ## Usage

 1. Register or log in as an admin or doctor.
-2. Explore the various modules for patient management, appointment scheduling, staff information, billing, and more.
+2. Explore the various modules for patient management, appointment scheduling, staff information, billing and more.
 3. Enjoy the hospital management experience!

 ## Show your support